 TIMSS is an assessment of intended science curriculum content for various grade levels.
 TIMSS items are developed through an analysis of curriculum policies, textbooks, and other curriculum materials in use in participating countries.
-Canadian jurisdictions coordinate and administer TIMSS participation within their own provinces or territories.
-CMEC does not coordinate TIMSS.

 The following table is a comparison of PCAP, PISA, and TIMSS science assessments.